“Don’t have those artificial sweeteners. They’re bad for you. They’re killing you.”

 You’ve probably heard these statements a lot of times by the time you’re reading this article.
 And it’s no surprise.

 With news sites writing fitness & health articles these days just to add ‘content’ in their pursuit of transition towards a digital world, anything and everything makes for good content as long as it grabs someone’s attention.
-Even if it breeds on people’s fears & at times, provides wrong content or makes wrong claims.
-The value ladder is pretty f*ked to say the least.
+Even if it breeds on people’s fears & at times, provides wrong content or makes false claims.
+The value ladder is pretty f*ked up, to say the least.

 And then there are people who seem to be concerned about the negative health effects of these sweeteners.
 Most of them seem to show concerns about the carcinogenic effects, contributions to weight gain, stimulation of hunger or appetite, etc.

 From a personal experience, usually, the people suggesting not to use AS don’t look very healthy/fit.
 While those who use them daily seem to be living a great healthy life.
 Again, this is just a personal experience.
 Not saying you HAVE TO use artificial sweeteners to be fit.

 A lot of research has been done to prove the safety & efficacy of these substances & yet the confusion still persists in the industry regarding their safety.
 We’ll be looking at Aspartame & Sucralose for this article as those are the two main AS used in today’s world.

 This is the first step when it comes to understanding if something is safe for consumption or not.

 Artificial sweeteners have been in the market for quite a while now.
 And they’re still available for purchase in the grocery store.
 Firstly, it’s not like something is unleashed into the food market for consumption without proper safety evaluations conducted by regulatory authorities.